 A Dose of Nuance: What we talk about when we talk about Israel

 In the weeks before Rosh Hashana, a few of my rabbi friends in America reached out to chat.
 How, they were wondering, could they, or should they, speak about Israel this year?
 In retrospect, I think that whatever semi-ideas I offered were lousy.
-Not because they were necessarily wrong, but because I started from the same assumption with which my friends began; after a summer like the one we just endured, it seemed that conversations about Israel just had to be about finding something decent, optimistic and spiritually meaningful to say about the conflict, or despite it.
+Not because they were necessarily wrong, but because I started from the same assumption with which my friends began.
+After summer wars, ongoing terror and increasing division,it seemed that conversations about Israel just had to be about finding something decent, optimistic and spiritually meaningful to say about the conflict, or despite it.

 But framing the conversation that way means focusing it on that dimension of the Jewish state that most exasperates and depresses us all.
 It felt all wrong.

 So, too late to help my friends, I asked myself a different question.
 Not, “What meaning can be squeezed from the conflict?” but rather, “Why did we decide to come and live here?”
 Given everything that’s so wrong with this place, why do we love it so?
 The answer, I realized, is that living here is to live inside a conversation, one that is no less critical for Diaspora Jews than it is for us Israelis.